 Back to questions

-Assume you are given the tables below about Facebook pages and page likes.
-Write a query to return the page IDs of all the Facebook pages that don't have any likes.
-The output should be in ascending order based on the page IDs.
+Write a query to return the IDs of the Facebook pages that have zero likes.
+The output should be sorted in ascending order based on the page IDs.

 The dataset you are querying against may have different input & output - this is just an example!